 Hard water stains are often confused with soap scum that doesn’t wash off.
 The easy way to tell whether the window has a mineral stain is if a regular cleaning detergent does not have any effect on it.

-Hard water stains can appears as droplets or a general haziness on glass.
+Hard water mineral stains on glass can appears as droplets or a general haziness.
 They can appear white through to a reddish brown colour in some instances.
 Since it is near impossible to clean off hard water staining with regular cleaning methods, we’ve prepared a guide to help you remove these types of stains from windows and glass.

 What you need to know